lbosse/Identity/README.md

 `npm run start:server`

 ## Identity Client
-To connect to and use the server, start the client by running:
+**To connect to and use the server**, start the client by running:
 `npm run start:client -- https://localhost:8443`
-This will start a repl where commands can be issued.
-Commands may also be pre-issued by passing them as arguments after the hostname when starting the client. pre-issued commands are one off, and the program will exit after exicuting the pre-issued command.
+**This will start a repl** where commands can be issued. **Commands may also be pre-issued** by passing them as arguments after the hostname when starting the client.
+Pre-issued commands are one off, and the program will exit after exicuting the pre-issued command.
 See below for an example:
 `npm run start:client -- https://localhost:8443 --createUser testing123 "Jake Carns" --password Testing1234`
 A list of commands is available below, or by running the command `help` through